MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharepoint-server-2013-disaster-recovery-in-microsoft-azure.md

 |Phase 7  <br/> | Validate failover and recovery solutions.
 This includes the following procedures and technologies: <br/>  Stop log shipping. <br/>  Restore the backups. <br/>  Crawl content. <br/>  Recover services. <br/>  Manage DNS records. <br/> |

 ## Phase 1: Design the disaster recovery environment
-<a name="Phase1"> </a>

 Use the guidance in [Microsoft Azure Architectures for SharePoint 2013](microsoft-azure-architectures-for-sharepoint-2013.md) to design the disaster-recovery environment, including the SharePoint recovery farm.
-You can use the graphics in the[SharePoint Disaster Recovery Solution in Azure](https://go.microsoft.com/fwlink/p/?LinkId=392554) Visio file to start the design process.
+You can use the graphics in the [SharePoint Disaster Recovery Solution in Azure](https://go.microsoft.com/fwlink/p/?LinkId=392554) Visio file to start the design process.
 We recommend that you design the entire environment before beginning any work in the Azure environment.

 In addition to the guidance provided in [Microsoft Azure Architectures for SharePoint 2013](microsoft-azure-architectures-for-sharepoint-2013.md) for designing the virtual network, VPN connection, Active Directory, and SharePoint farm, be sure to add a file share role to the Azure environment.